Pretius/apex-nested-reports/README.md

 * issue should contain description about it's nature

 ### Paid support
 In case you are not able to implement the plugin or you are willing to have custom implementation based on the plugin attributes (ie. custom JavaScript callbacks) we are willing to help you.
-Please send inquiry to <email> with description what you want us to help you with.
+Please send inquiry to apex[at]pretius.com with description what you want us to help you with.
 We will contact you as soon as possible with pricing and possible dates.